safegit: Decentralised Git on SAFE Network

 safegit is a script for creating and updating headless

-git repositories on SAFE Network via a mounted SAFE Drive.
+git repositories on SAFE Network using the SAFE Command Line Interface (CLI).

 Set Up (Linux)

-- Set up an alias so you can execute the
+- Set up an alias and make the script executable so you can run it by typing

 - You can see